bgonzalezbustamante/Public-Presentations/README.md

 * González-Bustamante, B. (2025, *forthcoming*). *From Crises to Reshuffles: Shock Absorptive Capacity in Government Cabinets*.
 Presentation delivered at the WhoGov Workshop on Political Elites, University of Oslo, Oslo, Norway.

-* González-Bustamante, B. (2025, *forthcoming*). *Comparative Analysis of GPTs and Open-Source LLMs for Annotating Parliamentary Discourse*.
-Presentation delivered at the XXVIII World Congress of Political Science (IPSA), Seoul, South Korea.
+* González-Bustamante, B. (2025). *Comparative Analysis of GPTs and Open-Source LLMs for Annotating Parliamentary Discourse*.
+Presentation delivered at the XXVIII World Congress of Political Science (IPSA), Seoul, South Korea. **[Soon available]**

-* González-Bustamante, B. (2025, *forthcoming*). *Measuring Complexity and Reproducibility: A Comprehensive Benchmark of LLMs for Multilingual Policy Agenda Topic Annotation*.
-Pressentation delivered at the 15th Annual Conference of the European Political Science Association (EPSA), Universidad Carlos III de Madrid, Madrid, Spain.
+* González-Bustamante, B. (2025). *Measuring Complexity and Reproducibility: A Comprehensive Benchmark of LLMs for Multilingual Policy Agenda Topic Annotation*.
+Presentation delivered at the 15th Annual Conference of the European Political Science Association (EPSA), Universidad Carlos III de Madrid, Madrid, Spain. **[Soon available]**

-* González-Bustamante, B. (2025, *forthcoming*). *Charting Reproducibility and Performance: LLMs in Multilingual Toxic Speech Detection*.
-Pressentation delivered at the Pre-Conference of the European Political Science Association (EPSA) on Large Language Models, Universidad Carlos III de Madrid, Madrid, Spain.
+* González-Bustamante, B. (2025). *Charting Reproducibility and Performance: LLMs in Multilingual Toxic Speech Detection*.
+Presentation delivered at the European Political Science Association (EPSA) Pre-Conference Workshop on Large Language Models, Universidad Carlos III de Madrid, Madrid, Spain. **[Soon available]**

 * González-Bustamante, B. (2025). *Measuring Complexity and Reproducibility: A Comprehensive Benchmark of LLMs for Multilingual Policy Agenda Topic Annotation*.
 Presentation delivered at the Annual Conference of the Comparative Agendas Project (CAP), University of Konstanz, Konstanz, Germany. **[Soon available]**